 As they get older, Scouts have the opportunity to learn specific STEM skills and earn merit badges to develop their understanding.
 Scouts can earn more than 135 different merit badges, including STEM-related themes like Chemistry, Environmental Science, Robotics, Model Design and Building, and Digital Technology.
 Those aren’t your typical subjects in school!

 The Bottom Line

-Ultimately, it comes down to letting kids explore their interests — something we’ve always valued at Scouts.
+Ultimately, it comes down to letting kids explore their interests — something we’ve always valued in Scouting.
 We encourage STEM learning not just so your child can earn a merit badge (though we think that’s pretty cool, too), but so they develop a lifelong passion for learning and understand how to answer questions and come to conclusions.
 And if they grow up to be a researcher, computer programmer, engineer or even an astronaut, we can take pride in knowing that we encouraged them to do so.